-Prior to conducting the interviews for this study (and those previously conducted), Maly prepared a general questions format outline.
+Prior to conducting the interviews for this study, Maly prepared a general question format outline.
 The outline followed a standard approach of identifying who the interviewee was and how the interviewee came to have the knowledge shared.
 The format then developed topics in conversation pertaining to-knowledge of traditions; places; families on the land; practices; historical occurrences; ranching practices and associated sites; changes on the landscape; and thoughts and recommendations on care for important places.
+Table 1 is a list of interview participants, identifying their age and how they became familiar with Mauna Kea and the neighboring 'aina mauna.

-During the interviews a packet of historic maps (dating from 1859 to 1932) was referenced (and given to the participants).
+During the interviews, a packet of historic maps (dating from 1859 to 1932) was referenced (and given to the participants).
 Depending on the location being discussed and the nature of the resources or features being described, locational information was marked on one or more of the historic maps used during the interviews.
-Figure 1 (at the end of this appendix) is an annotated map, depicting the approximate locations of selected sites or features described by the interviewees and also documenting some key points of historical note.
+During the process of review and release of the recorded interviews, some additional information was recorded.
+As a result, the released transcripts differ in some aspects from the original recordings.
+For example, some dates or names referenced were corrected; and some sensitive, personal information was removed from the transcripts.
+Thus, the final released transcripts supersede the original recorded documentation.